law-dwg/LSQR-CUDA/README.md

 <a id="cuSPARSE-SPARSE"></a>

 ## [3.5. cuSPARSE-SPARSE](source/gpu/matrixCUSPARSE.cuh)
-The cuSPARSE-SPARSE implementation is written using both CUDA and cuSPARSE libraries.
+The cuSPARSE-SPARSE implementation is written using both CUDA and cuSPARSE libraries. cuSPARSE is a library from NVIDIA that provides "a set of basic linear algebra subroutines used for handling sparse matrices".
+For this implementation, one input of type [MatrixCUSPARSE]() (matrix A) and one input of type [VectorCUBLAS]() (vector b) are used.

+This implementation uses all the same operations as the cuBLAS-DENSE implementation, besides the SpMV and matrix transform operations, which are both executed using the cuSPARSE library.
+Information regarding cuBLAS how to use it is documented extensively in the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cusparse/index.html), and will therefore, not be further discussed here.

+To see how these cuSPARSE operations were used for this implementation, please refer to the [MatrixCUSPARSE source files](source/gpu/matrixCUSPARSE.cu)
 ___
 <a id="Results"></a>